idilalemdar/viral-attack/README.md

 # CENG453 course project by group24

-Please refer to the wiki page for further information.
+Please refer to the docs folder for further information.